30+ Graphic Design Movies Every Designer Should Watch for Inspiration [Audio Version]

 A rather old animated short film that mesmerizes with amazing graphics and raises a question that applies to all art people: “Why does man create?”
 It is worth including if only to find out what George Lucas was doing before he created Star Wars, as the renowned director took on the role of cameraman here.
 The graphic designer of this short movie is the famous Sol Bass, who worked with Hitchcock, Kubrick, and Scorsese.
 He was responsible for the logos of AT&T, United Airlines, and Warner Communications.

 The Universe of Keith Haring, 2008

 As the title tells you, the film is about Keith Haring, the face of American provocative design in the 1980s.
-Everything you wanted to know about this artist: what motivated him to make such striking pictures, how he became friends with Madonna, Yoko Ono, and Andy Warhol.
+Everything you wanted to know about this artist is in this film: what motivated him to make such striking pictures, and how he became friends with Madonna, Yoko Ono, and Andy Warhol.
 As you watch this movie, you’ll get a taste of the spirit of New York in the ’80s.
 And afterward, you’ll be infected with new ideas that break stereotypes.

 Sky Ladder, 2016

 Cai Guo-Qiang is an artist who combines East and West, high art and everyday life, centuries-old traditions, and modern strategies in his art.
 Sky Ladder is the story of the life and work of China’s most famous artist, a carefully crafted portrait that is not only worth watching, but also listening to.
 The sound artists did a great job: the viewer will be immersed in Cai Guo-Qiang’s world by the penetrating rustle and whistle—an integral component of the artist’s works.